-When you get your braces on, you may feel general soreness in your mouth and teeth may be tender to biting pressures for 3 —5 days.
-Take Tylenol or whatever you normally take for headache or discomfort.
-The lips, cheeks and tongue may also become irritated for one to two weeks as they toughen and become accustomed to the braces.
+When you get your braces on, you may feel mild soreness in your mouth and your teeth may be tender to biting pressures for 3 —5 days.
+Take Tylenol or whatever you normally take for headaches or general discomfort.
+The lips, cheeks, and tongue may also become irritated for one to two weeks as they toughen and become accustomed to the braces, almost like breaking in a new pair of shoes and getting a blister.
 We will supply wax to put on the braces in irritated areas to lessen discomfort.

 2. Loosening of Teeth

-Don’t be alarmed if a wire, bracket or band comes loose.
-This happens occasionally.
-If a wire sticks out and is irritating, use a blunt instrument (eraser end of a pencil) and carefully, gently push the irritating wire back into position.
-Simply get it out of the way.
+Though it can be stressful, don’t be alarmed if a wire, bracket, or rubber band comes loose, this happens occasionally!
+If a wire sticks out and is irritating, try using orthodontic wax to alleviate the discomfort, if that doesn’t work use a blunt instrument (eraser end of a pencil) and carefully, gently push the irritating wire back into position.
 Watch the video below on how to handle an orthodontic emergency.
-If irritation to the lips or mouth continues, place wax on the wire to reduce the annoyance.
 Call our office as soon as possible for an appointment to check and repair the problem.

 4. Rubber Band and Appliance Wear

-To successfully complete orthodontic treatment, the patient must work together with the orthodontist.
-The teeth and jaws can only move toward their corrected positions if the patient consistently wears the rubber bands or other appliances as prescribed.
-Lack of cooperation following instructions and damaged appliances lengthen the treatment time… so please… follow instructions.
+It’s essential to work with your orthodontist and try your best to wear rubber bands or other appliances as much as possible.
+Your teeth and jaw can only move if you consistently wears your rubber bands or other appliances as prescribed.
+Lack of cooperation following instructions and damaged appliances lengthen the treatment time… so please follow instructions!